+If the UE did not indicate support of CAG feature and by subscription the UE is allowed to access 5GS via CAG cells only and the UE is not registered for emergency services, the network does not accept the initial registration procedure or or Mobility and periodic registration update procedure and transmits REGISTRATION REJECT with cause #27.

 NOTE 1: The network can take into account the UE's S1 mode capability, the EPS CIoT network behaviour supported by the UE or the EPS CIoT network behaviour supported by the EPC to determine the rejection with the 5GMM cause value #31 "Redirection to EPC required".